GLOBAL MARKETS-Biden transition and vaccine hopes drive up stocks, oil and bitcoin

 "Markets have been constrained by very high levels of uncertainty on the U.S. political front and around vaccines for weeks, so with those two going away investors are considering the prospect of a return to normality in 2021," said Emmanuel Cau, head of European equity strategy at Barclays.

-Futures for the S&P 500 EScv1 rose 0.7% in early European trading hours, putting the 49-country MSCI world stocks index on course to set a new record high later. .MIWD00000PUS
+Futures for the S&P 500 EScv1 rose 0.8% in European trading hours, putting the 49-country MSCI world stocks index on course to set a record high later. .MIWD00000PUS

+Later on Tuesday, Biden and Vice President-elect Kamala Harris are expected to formally introduce their appointments to critical national security and foreign policy positions in Wilmington, Delaware.

 Japan's Nikkei .N225 jumped 2.5% to its highest level since May 1991 overnight, with energy, real estate and financial shares leading the advance. .T